 Limassol Lace Market ©MDHarding

 The Cypriot coastal city of Paphos is named after Pygmalion the son of Galatea the spiritual presence of Aphrodite, today you can take a taxi or tour to see Petra Tou Romiou - Aphrodite's Rock said to be the birthplace of the ancient Greek Goddess of love and beauty Aphrodite.
 Located along the main road between Paphos and Limassol.
 It is one of the most visited places for both its incredible beauty and mythical legends.
 Paphos is home to a population of over 32,000 people with almost double that in Larnaca.
-The largest populations residing in Limassol, and the capital Nicosia.
+The largest populations reside in Limassol, and the capital Nicosia.

 Petra Tou Romiou - Aphrodite's Rock ©MDHarding